 Endometriosis tissue particles are thought to somehow travel round the body through the lymphatic system or in the bloodstream.
 This could explain why it has been found in areas such as the eyes and brain.

-It is thought that, for some women, their immune system is not able to fight off endometriosis.
-Many women with endometriosis appear to have reduced immunity to other conditions.
+It is thought that in some cases the immune system is not able to fight off endometriosis.
+Many of those with endometriosis appear to have reduced immunity to other conditions.
 It is not known whether this contributes to endometriosis or whether it is as a result of endometriosis.

 This theory suggests that certain toxins in our environment, such as dioxin, can affect the body, the immune system and reproductive system and cause endometriosis.
 Research studies have shown that when animals were exposed to high levels of dioxin they developed endometriosis.
 This theory has not yet been proven for humans.